-‘Tis the season to be jolly with these festive cocktail recipes
+Get into the Christmas spirit with these cocktail recipes

 ’Tis the season to be jolly, and while we of course advise moderation, what better way to get into the festive mode than with some Christmas spirits?
 You may not know it, but a shake of this and a sprinkle of that is the perfect way of elevating your yuletide tipples to something really special.
 And as it’s the time of year when the cupboard is filled with all your favourite Christmas spices, there couldn’t be a better time for a bit of experimenting.
 Create a simple twist on the classic gin and tonic with star anise, or an indulgently creamy cocktail warmed with cinnamon – there’s no end to the incredible number of flavours you can get from your signature drink.